 - Do your search results contain plenty of your relevant keywords and phrases, so that those web pages are optimized for search engines (or SEO-friendly)?

-Here are 5 components for a strong online brand:
+Here are 5 components for a strong online presence:

 Relevance — Quality — Diversity — Volume — Consistency

-You should know, before starting your job search, which companies or which kind of companies you’re targeting, and what information about you is relevant to them and will resonate with them.
+You should know, before starting your job search, which companies or which kinds of companies you’re targeting, and what information about you is relevant to them and will resonate with them.

 Be careful what you post on social networks, or anywhere online.
 Continuously monitor your online presence.
 Get used to self-Googling regularly (about once a week) to see what exists on the first several pages of search results.